PHY-Wireless/sdk-nrf-otdoa/doc/nrf/libraries/otdoa_al/otdoa_overview.rst

 .. otdoa overview:

-OTDOA Overview
+hellaPHY OTDOA Overview
-##############
+#######################

-Observed Time-Difference of Arrival (OTDOA) is a technique for estimating a UE's position.
+hellaPHY Observed Time-Difference of Arrival (hellaPHY OTDOA) is a technique for estimating a UE's position.
 It involves estimating time differences between signals broadcast by the terrestrial LTE cellular network.
 These time difference estimates can then be used to triangulate the UE's position based upon known cellular base station positions, in much the same way as GNSS systems triangulate a position based upon know satellite positions.
-The OTDOA implementation in this library is *UE-based*, meaning that the position estimate is calculated by the UE application processor, rather than by a network server.
+The hellaPHY OTDOA implementation in this library is *UE-based*, meaning that the position estimate is calculated by the UE application processor, rather than by a network server.

 Cells in the LTE network broadcast Positioning Reference Signals (PRS) signals that may be used to estimate the time difference of arrival at the UE.
 The PRS